laurafdeza/dpbe_l2_pre_registration/README.md

 **Provide the working title of your study.
 It may be the same title that you submit for publication of your final manuscript, but it is not a requirement.**

 ### Description (optional)

 **Please give a brief description of your study, including some background, the purpose of the study, or broad research questions.**
+** Several authors have demonstrated the double phonemic boundary effect in bilingual population , providing a strong evidence to support the hypothesis of a language-specific phonemic system in bilingual mind.
+Therefore, the aim of this study is to extend prior findigs to a new population of Heritage L2 Spanish  learners and English native L2 Spanish learners.
 **Ex.**

 **Though there is strong evidence to suggest that sugar affects taste preferences, the effect has never been demonstrated in brownies.
 Therefore, we will measure taste preference for four different levels of sugar concentration in a standard brownie recipe to determine if the effect exists in this pastry.**